sevlyar/retag/README.md

 when application has layers of abstractions and model is separated from storages and presentation layers.

+The package requires go1.7+.
-This package is still experimental and subject to change.
+The package is still experimental and subject to change.

 ## Installation